jshholland/inv.alid.pw/posts/links-apr-2019.md

 one](https://www.solipsys.co.uk/new/TheOtherWrappingTheEarthProblem.html)
 is my favourite.

+During the Second World War, the US was developing a revolutionary new method of incendiary bomb delivery: [hibernating bats](https://en.wikipedia.org/wiki/Bat_bomb).
+It was only cancelled because the Manhattan project was progressing more quickly.
+I can only wonder at the world in which incendiary bat bombs were the threat on which the Cold War was built instead of nuclear weapons.

 [Why can't font size be set on `a:visited`?](https://jameshfisher.com/2019/03/08/why-cant-i-set-the-font-size-of-a-visited-link) Surprising things that have to be done in the name of privacy.